mas8022/top-react/README.md

 export default App;
 ```

-### 3. `useLocalStorage` Hook
+### 3. useLocalStorage Hook

-The `useLocalStorage` hook allows you to easily store and persist state in the browser's `localStorage`.
+The `useLocalStorage` hook allows you to easily store and persist state in the browser's localStorage.
 This is useful for maintaining state across page reloads.

 #### Example: